Hexagon/tokio-cron-scheduler/README.md

 *     *     *      *              *       *             *
 ```

-Time is specified for `UTC` and not your local timezone.
+Time is specified for your local system timezone.
 Note that the year may
 be omitted.

 Comma separated values such as `5,8,10` represent more than one time value.
 So